ht0324/ht0324.github.io/_pages/about.md

 Hi there! 👋

-My name is Hun Tae, a junior student majoring computer science in Sungkyunkwan University.
+My name is Hun Tae, a senior student majoring computer science in Sungkyunkwan University.

 I have also studied at the [University of Texas at Austin](https://www.utexas.edu/) as an exchange student for a year.
 I really had a great time there, and I had a privilege to work with [Prof. Radu Marculescu](https://radum.ece.utexas.edu/people/) at [UT Austin Systems Level Design](https://radum.ece.utexas.edu/) during my stay.
 Currently, my research interests are in the area of Natural Language Processing and Artificial General Intelligence.